cybercongress/cybertensor-developer-docs/docs/index.md

 See [what's new in docs](./whats-new-in-docs.md).
 :::

 **Welcome!** Cybertensor is an open source platform on which you can produce competitive digital commodities.
-These digital commodities can be machine intelligence, storage space, compute power, protein folding, financial markets prediction, and many more. **You are rewarded in TAO** when you produce best digital commodities.
+These digital commodities can be machine intelligence, storage space, compute power, protein folding, financial markets prediction, and many more. **You are rewarded in PUSSY** when you produce best digital commodities.
 See the below diagram for a top-level view of the Cybertensor ecosystem.

 <center>
 <ThemedImage